-- 1. The Permittee must conduct and document a visual inspection of the site once per week when boatyard activities are occurring at the site. - 2.
-The Permittee must ensure that inspections are conducted by qualified personnel. - 3.
-Each inspection must include: - a.
-Observations made at stormwater runoff sampling locations and areas where stormwater runoff associated with boatyard activity is discharged off-site; to waters of the State, or to a storm sewer system that drains to waters of the State. - b.
+- a.
+Each inspection must include: - i.
+Observations made at stormwater runoff sampling locations and areas where stormwater runoff associated with boatyard activity is discharged off-site; to waters of the State, or to a storm sewer system that drains to waters of the State. - ii.
 Observations for the presence of floating materials, visible oil sheen, discoloration, turbidity, odor, etc. in the stormwater runoff discharge(s).
 If these pollutants are observed, the source must be found and the pollutant discharge stopped.
-The observation and source control efforts must be recorded in the inspection report. - c.
-Observations for the presence of illicit discharges such as domestic wastewater or process wastewater (including leachate). - i) If an illicit discharge is discovered, the Permittee must notify Ecology within 24 hours. - ii) The Permittee must eliminate the illicit discharge as soon as practicable, but in no case later than within 30 days of its discovery.
-The Permittee must also follow all of the applicable requirements of Condition S9.E (Noncompliance Notification) - d.
-A verification that the descriptions of potential pollutant sources required under this permit are accurate. - e.
-A verification that the site map in the SWPPP reflects current conditions. - f.
-An assessment of all BMPs that have been implemented, noting all of the following: - i) Probable effectiveness of the inspected BMPs in controlling pollutants. - ii) Locations of BMPs that need maintenance. - iii) The reason(s) maintenance is needed and a schedule for maintenance. - iv) Locations where additional or different BMPs are needed and the rationale for the additional or different BMPs. - 4.
-The Permittee shall record the results of each inspection in an inspection report or checklist and keep the records on-site for Ecology review.
-The Permittee shall ensure each inspection report documents the observations, verifications, and assessments required in Condition S6.D (Visual Inspection Requirements) and includes:
+The observation and source control efforts must be recorded in the inspection report. - iii.
+Observations for the presence of illicit discharges such as domestic wastewater or process wastewater (including leachate). - (1) If an illicit discharge is discovered, the Permittee must notify Ecology within 24 hours. - (2) The Permittee must eliminate the illicit discharge as soon as practicable, but in no case later than within 30 days of its discovery.
+The Permittee must also follow all of the applicable requirements of Condition S9.E (Noncompliance Notification). - iv.
+An assessment of any dry boat storage areas for whether any industrial operations had occurred there since the last inspection.
+Such operations include, but may not be limited to, any of the activities listed in Special Condition S1.A, fueling, and/or exterior cleaning activities that produce wastewater containing soaps or other pollutants.
+If the Permittee finds that industrial activities have occurred in the storage area, the Permittee must cause those activities to cease immediately and report the occurrence to Ecology as soon as practicable, but in no case later than within 30 days of its discovery. - v.
+A verification that the descriptions of potential pollutant sources required under this permit are accurate. - vi.
+A verification that the site map in the SWPPP reflects current conditions. - vii.
+An assessment of all BMPs that have been implemented, noting all of the following: - (1) Probable effectiveness of the inspected BMPs in controlling pollutants. - (2) Locations of BMPs that need maintenance. - (3) The reason(s) maintenance is needed and a schedule for maintenance.

+(4) Locations where additional or different BMPs are needed and the rationale for the additional or different BMPs.